minio/kes-docs-theme/README.md

 ### `navHidden`

-Avoid the theme from embedding the page within the navigation.
+Prevent the theme from including the page in the site navigation.

 e.g. `navHidden: true`